-To adjust, release the three screws holding motor drive assembly and lower or raise to achieve correct alignment (Fig.2).
+To adjust, release the three screws holding motor drive assembly and lower or raise to achieve correct alignment (FIG, 2).

 Thread some wire through the feed rolls into the guide tube and liner of the welding cable.

 Close the wire feed pressure arm.

-The pressure adjustment of the feed rolls must be set so that the wire is fed evenly into the liner and light restriction of the wire can be made without the feed rolls slipping.
+The pressure adjustment of the feed rolls must be set so that the wire is fed evenly into the liner and light restriction of the wire can be made without the feed rolls slippina.

-Note: Excessive pressure will cause flattening of the wire, loosening of the wire coating and undue wear of the rolls.
+NOTE: Excessive pressure will cause flattening of the wire, loosening of the wire coating and undue wear of the rolls.

 Switch on machine and set the wire feed speed dial on a low setting.

 Keep the cable of the welding torch straight and press the switch on the torch until the wire end comes out of the gooseneck.
 Replace the contact tip and nozzle.

-Earth Connection
+7. Earth Connection

-The earth connection from the welder should at all times be made directly on to the piece to be welded.
-The contact between the earth and the job should be as large and as flat as possible, and all rust and paint.
+The earth connection from the welder should always be made directly on to the piece to be welded.
+The contact between the earth and the job should be as large and as flat as possible and all rust and paint on the work piece should be removed.

-Connect the earth cable to the earth connection socket (5).
-The MIGOMAG 260, 350 & 400 have two connection sockets;(5.i) is for very light welding applications and (5.ii) is for heavier welding applications.
-The MIGOMAG 400PF4CE has three connection sockets.
+Connect the earth cable to the earth connection socket The MIGOMAG 260, 350 & 400 have two (5). connection sockets: (5.i) is for very light welding applications and (5.ii) is for heavy welding applications.

-Gas Flowmeter/Regulator
+8. Gas Flowmeter/Regulator

-To fit the Flowmeter/Regulator to the gas cylinder, first open the cylinder valve slightly to remove any dirt from the valve socket and close valve.
-Fit the Regulator to the valve socket and hand tighten nut with a suitable size spanner.
+To fit the flowmeter/regulator to the gas cylinder, first open the cylinder valve slightly to remove any dirt from the valve socket and close valve.

+Fit the regulator to the valve socket and hand tighten nut with a suitable size spanner.

-Back off the pressure regulator adjusting knob by turning anticlockwise.
+Back off the pressure regulator adjusting knob by turning anti clockwise.

-Fit hose tail and nut to the gas hose and hold captive with the hose clamp, (found in the wire feed compartment of the machine adjacent to the wire feed rolls).
-Connect the gas hose to the regulator, open the cylinder valve and adjust gas flow rate (see Shielding Gas for flow rates).
+Fit hose tail and nut to the gas hose and hold captive with the hose clamp, found in wire feed compartment of the machine adjacent to the wire feed rolls.

+Connect the gas hose to the regulator, open the cylinder valve and adjust gas flow rate